-On the metric homepage, you can view general metric settings (for example, the metric name and associated service), perform actions (for example, editing, sharing, and deleting) and view and modify the date range, filters, and aggregation settings for all of the metric views on the page.
+On the metric homepage, you can view general metric settings (for example, the metric name and associated service), perform actions (for example, editing, sharing, and deleting) and view and modify the date range and filters for all of the metric views on the page.
 You can also see and add metric goals and access essential details about the metric.
 Note: Depending on the metric type and configuration, you may also be able to view and modify the aggregation settings.

 General metric settings and actions

-The banner that spans the top of the page includes the metric name and the service it’s connected to, for example, this metric is called “Page Views Per User” and it’s connected to data from a Google Analytics account.
+The banner that spans the top of the page includes the metric name and the service it’s connected to, for example, this metric is called “Account Impressions” and it’s connected to data from an Instagram Business account.
 Beside the metric name, you’ll see the number of days of stored history in the metric and the last time your data was refreshed.
 (See below.)

-Clicking the 3-dot menu in the top-right corner gives you access to these actions: Edit, Share, Open in Explorer, Add to Starred, Add to dashboard, Goals, About, Reset all views, and Delete.
-(Many of these options are also available as quick-access buttons beside the 3-dot menu.)
+Clicking the 3-dot menu in the top-right corner gives you access to these actions: Edit, Share, Open in Explorer, Add to Starred, Add to dashboard, Goals, About, Reset all views, and Delete (as described below).
+Note: Many of these options are also available as quick-access buttons beside the 3-dot menu.